 Auto detailing jobs, even DIY ones, require a specific set of supplies.
 A car aficionado who loves to detail his vehicle on his own needs to know what to use.
-But with so many of these products out in the market today, which are the ones that an earnest car owner like you just cannot do without?
+But with so many of these products out in the market today, which are the truly essential auto detailing supplies that an earnest car owner like you just cannot do without?

 You see them advertised everywhere.
-Different brands of car soaps, shampoos, polishers, degreasers and other auto detailing supplies grace billboards, posters, print ads and websites.
+Different brands of car soaps, shampoos, polishers, degreasers, and other auto detailing supplies grace billboards, posters, print ads, and websites.
 But the question is, which of these products do you actually need for your DIY detailing job?
 Here’s a list of the seven most essential auto detailing supplies for a budding DIY detailer like you:

 These microfiber cloths can absorb up to seven times more water than ordinary materials.
 When wet, you can use these to shampoo and rinse your car.
 Squeeze out the water and you will have a good drying cloth for your vehicle.
 Rest assured that these cloths are specifically designed not to scratch or damage your car’s exterior paint.

-4. Electric Buffer.
 Properly used, an electric car buffer can give your car’s exterior paint a smooth and sleek appearance.
 For beginners, a smooth buffer head with some wax is recommended so as to prevent any damage to the car’s paint.

 Enjoyed this post?
 Sign up for our newsletter to receive more valuable tips, ideas, coupons, and extras!